hehaijin/ng-keytrap/README.md

 ```

 the hotkeys directive takes an Array(or an Array of Array) of inputs.
-each Array has 3 elements, first the key. can be a single key like 'a', or combo keys like 'alt.a', 'shift.a', 'control.a', 'meta.a'.
+each Array has 3 elements.
+first the key. can be a single key like 'a', or combo keys like 'alt.a', 'shift.a', 'control.a', 'meta.a'.
 second is description.
 third is the function name in the component.
+a forth optional element.

 In the component, you can define the function as: